Vanilla-IceCream/vue-storer/README.md

     /* ... */
     return { state, getters, actions };
   },
-  sessionStorage, // You can also use `localStorage`.
+  sessionStorage // You can also use `localStorage`.
 );
 ```